Visiting the Shelter &

 When can I visit?

-The Adoption Center will then be open
+The Adoption Center is open

 Thursday - Sunday from 11am to 4pm.